Rafael Cox Alomar: Resident Commissioner campaign

-On 26 October 2011, Alejandro García Padilla announced that Cox Alomar would be his running mate in the 2012 electionsfor Resident Commissioner.
+On 26 October 2011, Alejandro García Padilla announced that Cox Alomar would be his running mate in the 2012 election for Resident Commissioner.
 On accepting the nomination, he committed himself to reaffirming the values of the Commonwealth status, as well as promoting the creation of jobs, bringing attention to public safety, and broadening access to education and health services.
 He formally filed his candidacy on 30 October 2010.

 In May 2012, Cox Alomar became the subject of a scandal when a photograph comparing him to a chimpanzee with the words "R.I.P.
 Yuyo", was posted on the Twitter account belonging to Zaida R. Hernández Torres, a politician belonging to the New Progressive Party of Puerto Rico.
 Human rights defenders criticized Hernández for the personal attack against Cox Alomar, who is of Afro-Puerto Rican ancestry, however, in statement she claimed her Twitter account was hacked and that she did not post the offensive image.
 She later apologized to Cox Alomar and terminated her Twitter account, promising to avoid social networks.